-Anyone facing a special court-martial is entitled to representation by an active duty military attorney, although they also have the option of hiring civilian defense counsel.
+Anyone facing a special court-martial is entitled to representation by an active duty military attorney, although they also have the option of hiring a courts-martial defense lawyer.
 A military judge presides over the proceedings, which also include, trial counsels who prosecute the alleged offense, and potentially a military panel as the “jury”.
-A special court martial is an Article I court created by Congress under their Constitutional powers.
-Thus, any conviction received by a special court martial is considered a federal conviction, which will carry direct and collateral consequences, such as jail time, and a criminal record.
+A special

 Enlisted defendants, or accused, have the right to ask that at least one-third of the panel consist of enlisted personnel.
 Alternatively, they can request to be tried by a military judge alone.

 Once the accused received a preferred charge sheet, the accused has the following rights at all times:

 Once the proceedings begin, the following rights also apply: